Kagirim/kagiri-portfolio-and-blog/README.md

 ## Landing Page

 The landing page serves as an introduction to my background, skills, and achievements.
-It highlights my experience in backend engineering and proficiency in Python, Golang, Django, JavaScript, and more.
+It highlights my experience in backend engineering and proficiency in Python, JavaScript/Typescript, Golang.
 It also provides insights into my approach to problem-solving, collaboration, and strategic thinking.

 ### Features